LinqlLang/Linql/WhitePaper.md

 curl GET /TestObject/{ID-2}/{ID-1}
 ```

 While extreme, imagine there were `N` unique identifiers.
-How would `REST` handle that situation?
+How would `REST` handle this situation?

 ```typescript
 class TestObject